 When a Network Administrator needs to monitor, manage, troubleshoot, or re-boot critical IT assets, they will generally access the devices directly over an Ethernet network.
 However, when 24/7 uptime is expected this single point of access is not enough.
 When IT assets are in off-site locations, controlled server rooms, or the network administrator is in a different location, they need a secure way to remotely access the USB, RS232/422/485, or Ethernet console management port of every device on the network.

 In today's world, organizations find it impossible to work without access to their network computers and enterprise-wide systems.
 The ability to monitor and manage these networks and keep them up and running is pivotal to their business.
 The responsibility to ensure that organizations have faultless access to their systems is placed on Network Administrators.
 They must ensure that servers supplying mission-critical applications are functioning and that the entire network connecting the data to a multitude of users remains functional.
 When networks crash, so do productivity and profits.
-And, the longer a network is down, the greater the impact on the enterprise.
+And the longer a network is down, the greater the impact on the enterprise.

 Is Out-of-Band Management a software or hardware solution?

 Software management tools can be used for performance monitoring, and some remote troubleshooting but, they only work when the network is up.
 During system or network outages, a Console Server is a single hardware solution that provides secure OOBM to monitor IT assets and devices from multiple vendors.
-The Console Server gives administrators access to multiple USB, RS232, or Ethernet console management ports from anywhere, anytime, and any platform, as if they were locally connected through a direct connection.
-They can be used to reconfigure, reboot, and reimage remotely across the internet or WANs.
+A Console Server gives administrators access to multiple USB, RS232, or Ethernet console management ports from anywhere, anytime, and any platform, as if they were locally connected through a direct connection.
+It can reconfigure, reboot, and reimage remotely across the internet or WANs.
 Disruption and downtime are minimized by providing better visibility of the physical environment and the physical status of equipment.
 This ensures business continuity through improved uptime and efficiencies.

 What alternate access methods do Console Servers provide?